Microsoft iPhail released

 NOVEMBER 17, 2009

 Last week in San Jose I was pleased to participate at DevLearn in the Mobile Learning Jam.
 Thanks to Jay Cross for taking this picture and posting it on Flickr.
 For two days plus there were 15 sessions -- in addition to 9 regular conference sessions -- all about mobile learning.
 The questions and comments from the attendees was awesome.
-You were all great!
+All in all it was very tiring, but lots of fun!

 The Powerful Combination of Mobile Devices and Learning Apps